squid-cache/squid-cache.github.io/Features/RockStore.rst

  1. If your measured disk utilization often exceeds 90%, lower max-swap-rate.
 If hits feel too slow, lower swap-timeout.
 If Squid warns about queue overflows lower one and/or the other.
 You can use extreme values such as max-swap-rate=1/sec to check that the problem can be solved using this approach.
 Repeat testing after every change.
  1. If your measured disk utilization is never above 80%, increase max-swap-rate.
 If you can live with slower hits, increase swap-timeout.
 You can remove limit(s) completely to check that they are needed at all.
 Repeat testing after every change.

 As always, it is usually a bad idea to change more than one thing at a time: Patience is a virtue.
+Unfortunately, most Rock cache_dir parameters are not reconfigurable without stopping Squid, which makes one-at-a-time changes painful, especially in a live deployment environment.
+Consider benchmarking and tuning Squid in a realistic lab setting first.

 Ideally, you should build a mathematical model that explains why your disk performance is what it is, given your disk parameters, cache_dir settings, and offered load.
 An accurate model removes the need for blind experimentation.

 The above procedure works in some, but not all cases.
 YMMV.